 NavigationBar, which allows you to set buttons and title.
 That’s all.
 You can write:

-steroids.view.navigationBar.show('The long-long title here and would be nice to split it into 2 lines')
+steroids.view.navigationBar.show( "The long-long title here and would be nice to split it into 2 lines" );

 The long-long tit...
 No text-wrapping.
 You can’t place an input box there.

-supersonic.js and many others such as
+supersonic.js and many others such as for UI like

-backbone, jquery plugins, etc.).
+backbone, even jquery plugins, etc.).

 5. Cross-views channels

-Of course, you could build debug version of the app and use Safari Web Inspector or awesome Chrome Developer Tools to connect to the WebView, but in this case forget about using XCode for debugging.
-Debugging plugins is also an interesting challenge, good luck with that.
-It also helps you to learn ObjectiveC and eventually you would be able to rewrite the whole application.
+Of course, and that really nice having WebViews you could build a debug version of your app and use Safari Web Inspector or Chrome Developer Tools to connect to the WebView.
+In this case, forget about using XCode for debugging for better or worse.
+Debugging plugins is also an interesting challenge.
+It also may help you to learn Objective-C and eventually you would be able to rewrite the whole application.

 git checkout -b react-native.